 10Livvi’s Place, Bernie Mullane Reserve [OPEN] | Kellyville

-This is the first and only water playground in the Hills.
+This is the first and currently only water playground in the Hills.
 It’s in the fenced Livvi’s Place at Bernie Mullane Reserve.
 And thankfully shade sails are now over the water area and swings.
 This water playground is only one of three within a fully fenced playground.
 There are also BBQs, grassed area for picnics and toilets within the Sports Complex next door.
 And there is a variety of play equipment for kids of all abilities.

 - Address: Marella Ave, Kellyville